 The no-logs policy on Mozilla VPN might be the most egregious thing about the service.
 Although Mozilla claims a no-logs policy, what it actually means is no logging of your network activity.
 This hides your browsing activity from your internet service provider, but Mozilla VPN actually logs a lot of your data.

-So far it looks like they collect your internet protocol (IP) address every time you connect as well as the time stamps and servers used.
+So far it looks like they collect your internet protocol (IP) address every time you connect for 90 days.
 In addition to that, it also logs device types, operating systems, and hardware configurations.
 This is way too much information and completely unnecessary for the operation of a VPN.

 Kill switch